jQueryMike/click-app/README.md

 ## Click App

-A mock vehicle management app that pulls data from a json file held in the public folder.
+A mock vehicle management app that pulls data from a AI generated json file of vehicles held in the public folder.
+This data is then held in memory and accessed and modified via the vehicle manager context and hook.
+Changes to data are not persisted on refresh and will reload from initial json file.

 ## Improvements and Additions

 ### Backend
 I would look to replace json file data with an API call to a data endpoint and switch to server actions for CRUD.
+Use ISR (Incremental Static Regeneration) to pregenerate individual vehicle pages that could be regenerated only on vehicle field change.

 ### favicon.ico
 Time was spent to fix the favicon, currently it is not resolving, more time is needed but considered low priority.